-The 2023 PIC grant application is closed.
-This year, EMSWCD’s Board awarded $1,050,000 to 24 projects ranging from $5,000 to $70,000.
-Non-profits, local governments, schools and educational institutions, and Native American tribes are all eligible for projects up to two years in duration.
+The 2025 Partners in Conservation (PIC) grant application closed on December 17, 2024.
+Non-profits, local governments, schools and educational institutions, and Native American tribes are all eligible for projects ranging from $5,000 to $70,000 and may take up to two years to complete.
 Projects or events must show a clear public benefit and be located within the EMSWCD service area (all Multnomah County east of the Willamette River) or serve its residents.

 Questions?

-Find out all the details, including examples of projects that meet our program goals in our updated 2023 Partners in Conservation Handbook.
+A Grant Review Committee reviews the applications and selects those that strongly meet our grant program goals.
+Find examples of projects that meet our program goals in our updated 2025 Partners in Conservation Handbook.
 You can also find more information and resources here.

 Previous PIC Grant Awards